-Tenley Lozano is a queer/bi writer, editor, and engineer with an undergrad engineering degree from the US Coast Guard Academy and an MFA in Creative Writing from Sierra Nevada College.
-Her writing has appeared in the web series Permission to Speak Freely, The War Horse, Catapult Magazine, the anthology Incoming: Veteran Writers on Returning Home, and in the San Diego Museum of Man.
+Tenley Lozano is a queercrip writer, editor, and engineer with an undergrad engineering degree from the US Coast Guard Academy and an MFA in Creative Writing from Sierra Nevada University.
+Her writing has appeared in Catapult Magazine, the anthology Incoming: Veteran Writers on Returning Home, and in the San Diego Museum of Us.
 Tenley co-edited the anthology of military essays Incoming-Sex, Drugs, and Copenhagen: Veteran Writers on Escapism.
 She was awarded Crab Orchard Review’s 2017 John Guyon Literary Nonfiction Prize for an essay that also appears in the anthology Bodies of Truth: Personal Narratives on Illness, Disability, and Medicine.
-Tenley lives in San Diego, California where she works as a ship design engineer and technical writer when she’s not hiking with her service dog.
+Tenley lives in San Diego, California where she works as a ship design engineer and technical writer when she’s not hiking and birdwatching with her service dog.

 Alice Wong’s Disability Visibility Project